kylelange/github-search/README.md

 _2. when installation is complete, enter the commands below in your terminal to use gulp to run the program locally in your server:_

   _$gulp build_

   _$gulp serve_

 _3. You will need an API key from the [GitHub API](https://github.com/blog/1509-personal-api-tokens) to use this project.
 Create an .env folder in the TOP LEVEL of the project, and place your API access token in following code below:_

 _exports.apiKey = "YOUR_APIKEY_HERE";_

 _4.  you will need to create an .env file at the top level of this program.
-To hide your API key, place your .env file in your .gitignore file (which should also be in the top level).
+To hide your API key, place your .env file in your .gitignore file (which should also be in the top level)._

 ## Known Bugs

 _{There are no known bugs at this time.}_

+## Support and contact details

+For questions, concerns, or suggestions please email baronsintrees@gmail.com

 ## Technologies Used